Uman: Russian rule

 With the 1793 Second Partition of Poland, Uman became part of the Russian Empire and a number of aristocratic residences were built there.
 In 1795, Uman became a povit/uezd center in Voznesensk Governorate, and in 1797, in Kyiv Governorate.

 Into the 20th century, Uman was linked by rail to Kyiv and Odesa, leading to the rapid development of its industrial sector.
 Its population grew from 10,100 in 1860 to 29,900 in 1900 and over 50,000 in 1914.
 According to the Russian census of 1897, Uman with a population of 31,016 was the second largest city of Podolia after Kamianets-Podilskyi.

+Ukrainian rule

+On 6 March 1918, Uman became the seat of Pobozhzhya, a newly established zemlia of the Ukrainian People's Republic, which was disbanded on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who brought back old governorate divisions of the Russian Empire.
+After 1920, it was located in the Kyiv Governorate of Ukraine.

+Soviet rule

 In 1941, the Battle of Uman took place in the vicinity of the town, where the German army encircled Soviet positions.
 Adolf Hitler and Benito Mussolini visited Uman in 1941.
 Uman was occupied by German forces from 1 August 1941, to 10 March 1944.
 The Germans operated the AGSSt 16 assembly center for prisoners of war in 1941, and the Stalag 349 POW camp from September 1941 to October 1943.

-In January 1989 the population was 90,596 people.

 Independent Ukraine

 As of 2011, the city has optical and farm-machinery plants, a cannery, a brewery, a vitamin factory, a sewing factory, a footwear factory, and other industrial enterprises.
-The main architectural monuments are the catacombs of the old fortress, the Basilian monastery (1764), the city hall (1780–1782), the Dormition Roman Catholic church in the Classicist style (1826), and 19th-century trading stalls.